SuienS/ai-art-detector/README.md

 # ArtBrain: AI Art Detector
 This repository contains code for the prototype application developed as a part of my research project in MSc Data Science at Nottingham Trent University.
 The repo contains two main applications; an cloud based application and on-device application.
+The preprint of this work available [here](https://doi.org/10.48550/arXiv.2412.01512).

 ![ArtBrain Web Application Screenshots](/misc/ArtBrainApp.png?raw=true "ArtBrain Web Application")